ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 of aggregation in the network path.
 For each ACK, the algorithm computes a sample of the estimated extra ACKed data beyond the amount of data that the sender expected to be ACKed over the timescale of a round-trip, given the BBR.bw.
-Then it computes BBR.extra_acked as the windowed maximum sample over the last BBR.ExtraAckedFilterLen=10 packet-timed round-trips.
+It then computes BBR.extra_acked as the windowed maximum over 1 round trip during STARTUP and 10 round trips after exiting STARTUP.
 If the ACK rate falls below the expected bandwidth, then the algorithm estimates an aggregation episode has terminated, and resets the sampling interval to start from the current time.